Chaitra Navratri Dates 2016

 Chaitra Navaratri is celebrated in the Hindu month of Chaitra (March-April) for nine days beginning with first day of Chaitra month as ‘Navratri Sthapna’ or Ghat Sthapna’ that signifies invoking of Goddess Shakti – a form of Goddess Durga.
 The festival culminates on the ninth day with Ram Navami being celebrated with fervor all over the North India.
 Chaitra Navratri is also called Basant Navratri as it is celebrated in the Spring season.
 In West Bengal, this Navratri is celebrated as Basanti Puja.

-Chaitra Navaratri festival will be celebrated from 11 April 2013 when Navratri Sthapna (invoking Goddess Durga) will be done till 19 April 2013 marked as Ram Navami.
+Chaitra Navaratri festival will be celebrated from 8 April 2016 when Navratri Sthapna (invoking Goddess Durga) will be done till 15 April which will be celebrated as Ram Navami.

 Significance of Nine Days of Chaitra Navratri Festival

 Navaratri (Nava= 9 and Ratri= Night) is the nine day long festival to worship Goddess Durga in her nine incarnations.
 Each of the day in Navratri is dedicated to one of the forms of Goddess Durga.

 - First Navratri Day – dedicated to ‘Shailputri’, considered to be the daughter of the Himalayas.
 She is the form known as Goddess Shakti (Goddess of Energy)

 - Second Navratri Day – dedicated to ‘Brahmacharini,’ representing ‘Tapa’ or penance.
 She is also a form of Mata Shakti (Grand Energy).

 - Third Navratri Day – dedicated to the goddess ‘Chandraghanta’- she represents beauty and bravery form of the Goddess.